Films based on works by Edgar Wallace: Edgar Wallace Mysteries (1960–1965)

 This was a series of British B-Pictures, produced at Merton Park Studios for the Anglo-Amalgamated production company.
 There were 47 films in the series, all released theatrically between 1960 and 1965.
+(Click on Edgar Wallace Mysteries to see the list of titles.)

 Harry Alan Towers films

 Harry Alan Towers produced four Edgar Wallace films in the early 1960s that were international co-productions with Germany: